 SKIP: Hi, John.
-My question I probably even know the answer.
-It’s been something I’ve been experiencing which is I’ve been in a lot of prayer lately about certain things.
-And when you go through the Scripture, and you read things, for example, like John 14:13, “And whatsoever ye shall ask in My name, that will I do that the Father may be glorified in the Son.”
-And, for example, John 15:7, “If abideth in Me and My words abide in you, you shall ask what you will and it shall be done unto you.”
+My question – and I probably even know the answer, it’s just – it’s been something I’ve been experiencing, which is I’ve been in a lot of prayer lately about certain things.
+And when you go through the Scripture, and you read things, for example, like John 14:13, “And whatsoever ye shall ask in My name, that will I do, that the Father may be glorified in the Son,” and, for example, John 15:17, “If ye abide in Me, and My words abide in you, ye shall ask what ye will, and it shall be done unto you.”

-JOHN: Yeah.
-How many of you have experienced that dilemma?
+JOHN: How many of you have experienced that dilemma?
 Does that help you?

-SKIP: Yeah.
-I just remember one time we were talking about the parable, I can’t remember exactly where it is, it’s about the person who comes to the house and knocks.
+SKIP: I just remember one time you were talking about the parable – I can’t remember exactly where it is; it’s about the person that comes to the house and knocks.